Creating Laravel Application with Jetstream Authentication

 php artisan serve –port=8080

-Open the below URL into the browser to see the output:
+Open the below URL in the browser to see the output:

 http://127.0.0.1:8000